 In one scene, dancer Mathew Lehmann’s ‘Young Dracula’ and Oscar Valdes’ ‘Frederick’ dish out a tango that is as dashing as any same-sex routine delivered on So You Think You Can Dance.
-In another, more sexual scene, three femme fatales tease and torment Frederick in a lust scene that pop star Madonna would be proud of.
+In another, more blatant scene, three femme fatales tease and torment Frederick in a lust scene that pop star Madonna would be proud of.

 With its up-to-the-minute nods, very familiar story line, spectacular mis-en-scene, and pointe work that is, well, on-point, this production of a worldwide classic is an absolute must-see.
 Even if it means for a second time.